 Read more about this Q&A, see a list of the questions addressed, and connect with this and other guidances in OSERS’ Return to School roadmap series here, at CPIR.

-Current as of September 2017 In Spanish | en español Early intervention services are specially designed to address the educational and developmental needs of very young children with disabilities and those who are experiencing developmental delays.
+Current as of July 2021 In Spanish | en español Early intervention services are specially designed to address the educational and developmental needs of very young children with disabilities and those who are experiencing developmental delays.
 Early intervention provides free developmental evaluations of children younger than 3 (that is to say, before their third […]

 Accurate and updated information as of July 2021 After your young child’s evaluation is complete and he or she is found eligible for early intervention services, you, as parents, and a team will meet to develop a written plan for providing early intervention services to your child and, as necessary, to your family.
 This […]

 The birth of a child is an exciting, life-changing event.
 A beautiful new baby comes to your house, family, and neighborhood.
 It is a time for celebration.
 But what happens when this new child has a disability?
 What if there are health problems?
 What if, as time goes by, it seems as if the child isn’t learning and progressing as quickly or easily as other children?
 What do you do?